Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Abstract

 Crucially, the walk operates on a state space encompassing both positively and negatively oriented simplices, effectively doubling its size compared to unoriented approaches.
 Through coherent interference of these paired simplices, we are able to successfully encode the combinatorial Laplacian, which would otherwise be impossible.
 This observation constitutes our major technical contribution.
 We also extend the framework by constructing variant quantum walks.
-These variants enable us to: (1) estimate the normalized persistent Betti numbers, capturing topological information throughout a deformation process, and (2) verify a specific QMA$_1$-hard problem, showcasing potential applications in computational complexity theory.
+These variants enable us to: (1) estimate the normalized persistent Betti numbers, capturing topological information throughout a deformation process, (2) verify a specific QMA$_1$-hard problem related to the homology of clique complexes, showcasing potential applications in computational complexity theory, {and (3) solve the high-dimensional discrete Dirichlet problem (HDDP), a generalization of the classical discrete Dirichlet problem on graphs to the setting of simplicial complexes, with an apparent superpolynomial speedup over the best known classical algorithm.}